kbelkna/Project3/lifestyle.md

 ```

 It is possible to see that the three most important variables in PC1 are
-kw_avg_avg, LDA_03, LDA_04 from the table above.
-These variables are
+n_non_stop_unique_tokens, kw_avg_avg, LDA_03 from the table above.
+These
-considered the most important variables in terms of variance of the
+variables are considered the most important variables in terms of
-predictor variables.
-Although the metrics for prediction are expected to
+variance of the predictor variables.
+Although the metrics for prediction
-be poor, these variables are expected to show the most influence to the
+are expected to be poor, these variables are expected to show the most
-explanation of the variance of the response `shares`.
+influence to the explanation of the variance of the response `shares`.

 ### EDA: Graphical Analysis